euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 #### **Poisson Distribution**

 Used to test how unusual an event frequency is for a given interval.
 E.g. Given a player that scores 35 points per game.
 What is the probability of the player scoring 12 points on the first quarter of the game.
+It is denoted as:

+$$
+Po(\lambda) \\
+Y \sim Po(4)
+$$

+Which means: Variable Y follows a poisson distribution with $\lambda = 4$.

+For this type of distributions, it applies:
+1. Requires to know how often an